devinekask/creative-code-4-s23/arduino/README.md

 };
 ```

-Test the button: you should see a browser dialog askint to select a port, after selecting the port, you should see some general information.
+Test the button: you should see a browser dialog to select a port, after selecting the port, you should see some general information.

 > There can be only one serial connection at a time.
 Remember this when you're trying to upload a new sketch while a browser is already connected to the serial port or when the Serial monitor is open in the Arduino IDE...